kali/lackr/doc/getting-started.md

 ```

-Here we introduce more lackr exotic markup, to declare a handlebars template (which will
+Here we introduce more Lackr exotic markup, to declare a handlebars template (which will
 be filtered out of the resulting page) and use it once by evaluating it against a JSON
 object.